Joe Hendry

 A decorated amateur wrestler, Hendry has earned British Senior National Championships in freestyle and Greco-Roman wrestling.
 Hendry represented Great Britain internationally in freestyle wrestling at the Commonwealth Wrestling Championship in 2017, and subsequently earned a position on the freestyle wrestling team for Scotland at the 2018 Commonwealth Games.

 Professional wrestling career

 Training and early career

 Hendry initially trained to become a professional wrestler with Damian Mackle, Mikey Whiplash, Robbie Brookside, and Marty Jones at the Source Wrestling School.
-In 2014, he made two appearances for WWE: as a Rosebud on the 19 May episode of Raw, and as a Russian diplomat on the 10 November episode of Raw.
 His first Canadian tour was with SMASH Wrestling.
 He has also worked for Pro Wrestling Ulster.
+In 2014, Hendry appeared as a Russian diplomat on the 10 November episode of Raw alongside Rusev and Lana.
+He also appeared multiple times as one of Adam Rose's Rosebuds.